 Photo Credit: Experience Grand Rapids

-The Black History Tour of Downtown Grand Rapids encompasses two miles and is narrated by City Commissioner and Grand Rapids Urban League President, Joe Jones.
+The Black History Tour of Downtown Grand Rapids encompasses two miles and is narrated by City Commissioner and former Urban League of West Michigan President, Joe Jones.
 The tour features 11 points of interest, including stops at the historic Fountain Street Church, which has hosted Malcolm X and Langston Hughes, and Crescent Park, where the urban renewal legacy of Lyman Parks, Grand Rapids’ first African American mayor, is still seen in the city’s ever-expanding skyline.

 This handy map of the Black History Tour of Downtown Grand Rapids shows all 11 stops.